The Little Things

 I tend to worry when life is going too well.
 Back about six months ago I loved my psychology practice which I had been able to maintain successfully for close to twenty years in the same office building landscaped with waterfalls, all types of trees, and flower gardens.
 Best of all I loved conducting psychotherapy, and I loved my patients.
 Home was a beach sanctuary located on the beachside of a small one-bedroom condo complex where I lived with my husband of thirty-one years, Warren.
 We still were very much in love.
 The first thing seen when one walked in was the 180-degree view of the expansive ocean.
 We both enjoyed sunsets and watching surfers and ocean breezes from the generously large balcony overlooking the ocean.

 I had gorgeous heels to match my designer suits, pants, and dresses.
 I loved dressing up to go to work.
-I was told by a saleswoman in Nordstrom’s that at age sixty-seven I had the body of a twenty-year-old.
+I was told by a saleswoman in Nordstrom that at age sixty-seven I had the body of a twenty-year-old.
 I had been working out for forty years, six days a week for three hours a day.
 I burned six hundred calories a day.
 I exercised my face and neck.
 Half of my sixty-seven years were spent overweight.
 I had achieved the small body I’d always wanted.
-And I was extremely strong.
+Any clothing I tried on looked good to me and I got a lot of compliments.
+And I was extremely strong and healthy.

-Standing out on the deck I felt like I was in the middle of tall pines filled with a harmony of bird music.
-Watching squirrels, blue jays and the sunset.
-The sunrise’s, golden light with the sun streaming through the trees could be viewed from the kitchen window.
+Standing out on the deck I felt like I was in the middle of tall pines filled with a harmony of the bird music.
+Watching squirrels, blue jays, and the sunset.
+The sunrise’s golden light with the sun streaming through the trees could be viewed from the kitchen window.
 The cabin slept, twelve people.
 It was a bit odd, furnished with three pull-out double beds which pulled out and back into a storage closet complete with games, books, sheets, and blankets for the three double beds.
 There was also a master bedroom with a view in which we felt like we were sleeping in the tall pines.
-The old, mahogany beautiful queen-size bed, I dressed up with romantic Ethan Allen sheets, coverlet, blankets and matching pillows of varying sizes straight out of their catalog.
-The bottom level was equipped with a small kitchen, an entertainment center and a couch that unfolded into a king-size bed.
+The old, mahogany beautiful queen-size bed, I dressed up with romantic Ethan Allen sheets, coverlets, blankets, and matching pillows of varying sizes straight out of their catalog.
+The bottom level was equipped with a small kitchen, an entertainment center, and a couch that unfolded into a king-size bed.
 As well as a computer desk, there was also a queen-size bed in what became the study.

 One of my few worries was getting older.
 My neck revealed my true age with skin like a turkey and various stretch marks from years of dieting and going up and down the scale.
-I shared a three-office suite with my two best girlfriends both whom I socialized and worked with and., everything was running smoothly.
-They told me about a doctor nearby who injected Botox and other fillers resulting in a liquid facelift.
-My face has improved but not my neck.
+I shared a three-office suite with my two best girlfriends both of whom I socialized and worked with.
+Everything in my life was running smoothly.
+The girls told me about a doctor nearby who injected Botox and other fillers resulting in a liquid facelift.
+My face improved but not my neck.
 I had tried facial exercises for my face and neck.
 The exercises helped slightly.
-This doctor was affiliated with the best and most popular surgeon in the business.
+This doctor who my friends liked was affiliated with the best and most popular surgeon in the business.
 His office was located in the prestigious Newport Beach.
 My first consultation with him cost two hundred dollars which could not be applied toward the facelift.
 I waited for hours for this first appointment.

 I wasn’t aware at the time, but the preparation for the face-lift surgery, which started weeks in advance, was thickening my blood for surgery purposes.
 The cost included spending the first night post-surgery in a nearby fancy hotel with a nurse he provided for my recovery since my doctor’s work included the neck which required tying tendons together.
 The surgery went perfectly.
 My nurse and I and Warren had a great night ordering room service and watching LaLaLand.
 My nurse remarked several times how well I was doing.